Vast Aire: Career

 Vast Aire's fame increased significantly as part of Cannibal Ox with Vordul Mega.
 Their debut album, The Cold Vein, recorded with producer El-P, was released in 2001 to critical acclaim.
 Since then, Vast Aire has pursued solo interests.
 His first solo album Look Mom...
 No Hands was released in April 2004.
 This was followed by The Best Damn Rap Show, a collaborative effort with DJ Mighty Mi from The High & Mighty in 2005.
 These solo projects did not break Vast Aire from his obligations at Definitive Jux with Cannibal Ox.
-Vast has since gone on to work with members from the Megahertz crew, and was a member of The Weathermen alongside Copywrite, Yak Ballz, Cage, Aesop Rock, the late Camu Tao, and Tame One.
+Vast has since gone on to work with members from the Megahertz crew, and was a member of The Weathermen and Scienceninjateam alongside Copywrite, Yak Ballz, Cage, Aesop Rock, the late Camu Tao, and Tame One.

 Name

 When asked about the meaning of his name, Vast Aire explained: "I guess it means mad styles.
 I think it means a lot of attitude.
 Vast Aire.
 I have a very wordy type of style.
 Vast was given to me by a friend of mine I went to school with and the Aire pretty much came from me being a junior.
 My name is Theodore Arrington II.
 I used to spell it proper.
 H-E-I-R. But, in the past couple of years, I switched it to A-I-R-E."